NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 Likewise, the efficiency of the simulation for increasing fine discretizations (right) starts poorly for low discretization, but remains near its starting level until the a fine discretization of $2^10$, just as with the coarse discretization.

 The divergence seen in the previous figures occurs near a discretization of $2^10$.
-This is mostl likely explained by round-off error becoming significant as when both discretizations are $2^10$, the resulting time-step is (for this simulation) on the on the same order of magnitude as the precision of 32-bit floats.
+This is most likely explained by round-off error becoming significant as when both discretizations are $2^10$, the resulting time-step is (for this simulation) on the on the same order of magnitude as the precision of 32-bit floats.
 Because the representations used here are only accurate out to approximately seven decimal places, any difference smaller than that will yield incorrect results.
 As the error of the simulation only compounds with each step, using too large of discretizations, actually yields worse performance and less accurate results.
-Disappointingly, the simulations used here show that the distributed implementation does not offer increases in performance compared to executing the simulating with local-GPU nor even sequentially.
+The simulations used here show that the distributed implementation does not offer increases in performance compared to executing the simulating with local-GPU.

 // TODO: add best single threaded to comparison
 #figure(